philvarner/correctingthenarrative.org/content/posts/timeline-white-supremacy-cville.md

 * **1924** The [Racial Integrity Act of 1924](https://en.wikipedia.org/wiki/Racial_Integrity_Act_of_1924) requires all birth and marriage certificates to specify "race" as either "white" or "colored", and prevents marriages between two people who are classified as different races.
 This has the effect of "documentary genocide" against Indigenous Virginians as they are legally classified as "colored".
 * **1924 May** Robert Edward Lee equestrian statue dedicated, funded by Paul G. McIntire.
 UVa.
 President Edwin Alderman accepts the statue on behalf of the City.
 * **1924 November** School board names new primary school for Col. Charles S. Venable, aide-de-camp to Gen. Robert E. Lee, supported by Paul G. McIntire
+* **1950** *Swanson v.
+Rector and Board of Visitors, University of Virginia* forces UVA to admit Gregory Swanson to the Law School, the first Black student in a public college in Virginia.
 * **1951** Jackson P. Burley High School opens as a Black-only school serving both Albemarle and Charlottesville students, as part of the "passive resistance" effort to provide better schools for Black students to appear to more fully comply with the "separate but equal" doctrine, in order to forestall integration
 * **1954** Brown v.
 Board of Education of Topeka ruling strikes down Plessy v.
 Ferguson "separate but equal" segregation doctrine.
 Brown includes the case Davis et al. v.
 County School Board of Prince Edward County, which attempted to address the poor conditions at the all-Black Moton High School in Farmville, Va.
 * **1955** Brown II orders school districts to desegregate "with all deliberate speed"